Live Support

 4. 04 Destination embassy attestation in India

 Whether your document needs Apostille or embassy attestation, notarization by a registered notary public is typically required before any other stage can begin.
-Skipping or incorrectly completing this step causes rejection at the state or MEA level.
-DIDC confirms the correct notarization format for your specific document before processing starts.
+DIDC confirms the right format before processing starts.

 Indian Documents by Category